FelipeVillota/db-check-cocaine-seizures/README.md

 # db-check-cocaine-seizures
 This is a lightweight database management strategy for monitoring entries by the IC team in the shared Google Sheet "incautaciones cocaina 01-02".

 It is designed to support weekly governance workflows by checking for formatting errors, invalid values, and data quality issues.
-It is multifunctional: it can flag problematic cells directly within the Google Sheet, make corrections and generate validation reports as needed.
+It is multifunctional, based on the create-read-update-delete logic: it can flag problematic cells directly within the Google Sheet, make corrections and generate validation reports as needed.

 ### Why?
 - Assures reproducibility, transparency and scalability